 Remember to send your email on the same day, at the same time, each week.
 Your customers will appreciate your consistency and may even start to enjoy your email so much that they look forward to it.

+To keep your email marketing engaging and captivating, pay attention to the tone of voice of your emails.
+Tailor the language and style to match your brand personality and connect with your audience effectively.
 If your strategy contains multiple messages, you can keep your customers engaged with different types of content in each send.
 Maybe one week you send your customers a voucher, the next week an event invitation, and then the following week a behind-the-scenes look at your business.
 By changing up the content you send, you can pique your customers’ interest in not only your products but also your business as a whole.